+Rainwater fittings

-Rainwater fittings Repair category 2 Notes Rainwater goods show signs of normal weathering.
-Some undulation and flexing to guttering was noted.
+Repair category 2

+Notes Rainwater goods show signs of normal weathering.
+Some end caps were noted to be missing as well as some undulation to guttering.
+Care should be taken to ensure adequate water run off clear of the subjects.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.